From BR Bullpen

 Biographical Information

 Catcher Jeff Banister overcame numerous hurdles to play 7 years in the minor leagues and get a cup of coffee in the majors.
-Afterwards, he became a long-time minor league manager and coach.
+Afterwards, he became a long-time minor league manager and coach and was finally named a major league manager at age 50.

 Health problems